skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Once she is out she is going to kick everyone off of the mountain.
 Once she is released, they should run.
 For their lives.

 They agree.
-Eomer picks the locks.
+Eomier picks the locks.
 The lid is pulled back, and a brilliant light floods out.
 The ground begins to shake.

 Skeeve pitches the Orb of Mordan into the box and they quickly lock it